1 Ranked Children’s Hospital by U.S. News & World Report

 Since 1977, thousands of children have been successfully diagnosed and treated at the Neuromuscular Program where they are evaluated and treated by a team of world-renowned experts in child neurology, orthopedics and genetics.

-The Department of Ophthalmology and the Ophthalmology Program at Children’s also uses both medical and surgical approaches to treat a wide range of eye conditions caused by neurological disorders such as myasthenia gravis.
+The Department of Ophthalmology and the Pediatric Ophthalmology Program at Boston Children’s also uses both medical and surgical approaches to treat a wide range of eye conditions caused by neurological disorders such as myasthenia gravis.
 We use the most advanced diagnostic and treatment methods available and incorporate minimally invasive techniques whenever possible.

 Our teams will work together with your family to develop treatment plans that meet your child's unique needs and provide him with the best possible quality of life.